Rednaxela-beep/omi/omiGlass/README.md

    ```
    yarn start
    ```

+8. Open Web version

    Note: This is an Expo project.
-For now, open the localhost link (this will appear after completing step 5) to access the web version.
+For now, open the localhost link (this will appear after completing step 7) to access the web version.

-How you can contribute in software:
 - [ ] Connect glasses with omi app.
 Currently the glasses only work with web interface

 ### Hardware